uber/crumb/README.md

 #### Extensions API

 There are two extension interfaces that follow a Producer/Consumer symmetry.
-The API (and compiler implementation) are in Kotlin, but seamlessly interoperable with Java.
-The API is SPI-based, so you can wire up your implementation with something like [AutoService][autoservice].
+The API (and compiler implementation) is in Kotlin, but seamlessly interoperable with Java.
+The API is SPI-based, so implementations can be wired up with something like [AutoService][autoservice].

 Both interfaces extend from a `CrumbExtension` base interface, that just has a method `key()`.
 This method has a default implementation in Kotlin that just returns the fully qualified class name of